masonedmison/pet_feeder/Readme.md

     sudo logrotate --force /etc/logrotate.d
     ```
     - Notice the apache logs will be rotated at /var/www/feeder/feeder/logs
-    -   Note: button and time service log rotation are handled within service themselves
+    -   Note: button and time service log rotation are handled within service themselves and will not rotate with this command

 14. Verify feeder site is working
     - Open internet browser